-Degree, certificate and program of study may be changed by submitting a Degree Change Request Form found in the quick links on the College website at www.ncmissouri.edu.
+Degree, certificate and program of study may be changed by submitting a Degree Change Request Form found in myCOMPASS.

 Class Schedule Changes

 While NCMC recognizes that schedule changes may be necessary, students should plan carefully and make thoughtful choices in order to obtain the best schedule possible at initial registration.
 Any changes should be made during the Add/Drop period.
 Though advisors are available to assist students with the development of their class schedule, the final schedule and degree tracking is the responsibility of each student.
 Schedule changes may impact length of time to complete a degree, billing, and financial aid.